 Any competitive sport can be held in Arkansas, and cities are willing to bid for your event.
 They appreciate the contender spirit and enjoy winning you over to select Arkansas.

 Some of our professional sports facilities include the over 53,000-seat War Memorial Stadium in Little Rock, which has been host to high school and collegiate football, and even concerts by The Rolling Stones and The Eagles.
-Verizon Arena is a focal point for sports and entertainment in central Arkansas and hosts special teams like the original Harlem Globetrotters.
+Simmons Bank Arena is a focal point for sports and entertainment in central Arkansas and hosts special teams like the original Harlem Globetrotters.
 Hot Springs' 124,200-square-foot Summit Arena is one of the region's most versatile facilities, allowing for seating of 6,200 persons for concerts and similar events and 6,000 for athletic events such as basketball tournaments.

 The Natural State Golf Trail highlights some of Arkansas’s finest golf courses.
 Located in destinations across the state, these elite courses feature difficult holes on sprawling landscapes.